Doc Season 3 Expected Release Date, Plot and Cast

 Doc Season 3 Will Likely Introduce a New Romantic Arc For Jake

 The reigning theme of ‘Doc’ has been the question of how memory, or rather, trauma, dictates the actions of a doctor.
-Though Amy’s difficult past doesn’t chip away at her diagnostic skills, it does make her a different person altogether, but by season 2, that dissonance is largely resolved.
+Though Amy’s difficult past doesn’t chip away at her diagnostic skills, it does make her a different person altogether.
+However, by season 2, that dissonance is largely resolved.
 What we have now is an evolved version of Amy, one who is not just aware of her shortcomings but genuinely intends to work on them.
 Though her approach to fixing things involves a degree of isolation that can easily veer off into being unhealthy, it also opens itself up to new developments in the wider network of doctors she calls her found family.
-Notably, the finale sets the stage for a resurgence of Amy and Richard’s friendship, as she appears to give him a genuine second chance at correcting his wrongs.
+Notably, the finale sets the stage for a resurgence of Amy and Richard’s friendship, as she appears to offer him a genuine second chance to right his wrongs.

 Read More: Doc Season 2 Episode 19 Recap: Who Succeeds Joan?
 Who Becomes Chief Resident?